 Can Alcohol Cause Seizures?

 Some people with epilepsy can enjoy a drink or two, whilst others find they are unable to tolerate alcohol at all.
 Studies have shown that small to modest amounts of alcohol do not cause seizures or drastically change the blood levels of antiepileptic medications.

 The effects of alcohol differ greatly from person to person but adults with epilepsy should be able to drink alcohol in small amounts (one to two drinks per occasion) if they wish.
 Some people find if they drink low alcohol products alternate non-alcoholic drinks, it is possible to have a drink or two when socialising.

-NOTE: Alcohol is a substance that can cause or worsen seizures when associated with alcoholism or ‘binge’ drinking.
-Seizures related to alcohol abuse are encountered more commonly than with any other form of substance abuse.
+Alcohol is a substance that can cause or worsen seizures when associated with chronic or ‘binge’ drinking.
+Seizures related to alcohol misuse are encountered more commonly than with any other form of substance abuse.